Bartman0/az-env/README.md

 container base name: default *dwh-etl* will be resulting in container names such as client-dwh-etl and images names such as client-dwh-etl:rkooijman

+The script that is run in the container is /etl/scripts/etl_${USER}.sh because we are developing here.
+Do you want to run the standard daily job or what have you?
+Just symlink /etl/scripts/etl_${USER}.sh --> /etl/scripts/dwh_daily.sh for example.

 ## Requirements